mportesdev/pictureshow/README.rst

                             aspect ratio
       -f, --force-overwrite
+                            save to output filename even if file exists -F {skipped,no-output,no}, --fail {skipped,no-output,no}
+                            If set to `skipped`, fail (exit with code 2) if at least one file was skipped due to an error.
+If set to `no- output`, fail if all files were skipped and no PDF file was created; succeed (exit with code 0) if at least one file was successfully saved.
+If set to `no` (default), succeed even if all files were skipped.
-                            save to output filename even if file exists -L, --landscape       set landscape orientation of page; default is portrait -l LAYOUT, --layout LAYOUT
+      -L, --landscape       set landscape orientation of page; default is portrait -l LAYOUT, --layout LAYOUT
                             specify grid layout (columns x rows) of pictures on page,